Student Rights & Services Guidelines

 For currently registered and matriculated (full-time, degree-seeking) San José State University students, full access to our services is included in fees.
 Minimal additional fees may be charged for extended career assessment services.

-SJSU alumni retain access to basic services in the first year after graduation, however, continued access to career fairs and employer information sessions after graduation is included only in the alumni membership option.
+SJSU alumni retain access to basic services in the first year after graduation, however, continued access to select career fairs and employer information sessions after graduation is included only in the alumni membership option.
 For a full description of the options, explore alumni membership.

 New and Future Students